sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/13-prims-algorithm.md

 ---
 title: Prim's Algorithm
 sidebar:
-  order: 11
+  order: 13
 slug: data-structures-and-algorithms/algorithms/prims-algorithm
 prev: true
 next: true
 ---

 A [greedy algorithm](/data-structures-and-algorithms/algorithms/introduction#greedy-algorithm) to find [MST](/data-structures-and-algorithms/data-structures/minimum-spanning-tree/) of a [graph](/data-structures-and-algorithms/data-structures/graph/).
-Starts with a single vertex and grows the MST one edge at a time by adding the smallest edge that connects a vertex in the MST to a vertex outside the MST.
+Starts with a single vertex.
+Discovered edges are stored in a priority queue.
+In each turn, MST grows by 1 edge which is the smallest in the discovered edgegs and would not cause a cycle.

-Unlike Kruskal's algorithm which sorts all edges at the beginning, Prim's algorithm maintains a priority queue to always select the minimum-weight edge to add next.

-## Explanation
+### Steps

 1. Initialize a set to keep track of vertices included in MST
 2. Assign key value of $0$ to the first vertex and $\infty$ to all others